-The Garage Management Policy will ensure that a consistent approach is taken to administering garage tenants and will lead to a fair approach being taken for all tenants.
+The Garage Management Policy will ensure that a consistent approach is taken to administering garage licences and will lead to a fair approach being taken or all licensees.

 7. What has stakeholder consultation, if carried out, revealed about the nature of the impact?